 - Generation dispatchers suspend remaining regulation, when directed by PJM prior to shedding load. - Transmission dispatchers/DPs promptly shed an amount of load equal to or in excess of the amount requested by PJM dispatcher (Mid-Atlantic Region operators refer to Attachment E for specific allocation).
-The load shed plan should consider/recognize priority/critical load. - Transmission/Generation dispatchers notify management of the emergency procedure. - Transmission dispatchers/DPs consider the use (or continued use) of public appeals to conserve electricity usage and consider the use of public announcements of the emergency. - Transmission dispatchers notify governmental agencies, as applicable.

-- Transmission dispatchers/DPs maintain the requested amount of load relief until the load shed order is cancelled by PJM dispatcher. - Transmission dispatchers report the amount of load curtailed/restored upon implementation to the PJM Power Dispatcher.
+The load shed plan must consider/recognize: - Provisions to minimize the overlap of circuits that are designated for manual load shed and circuits that serve designated critical loads; - Provisions to minimize the overlap of circuits that are designated for manual load shed and circuits that are utilized for underfrequency load shed (UFLS) or undervoltage load shed (UVLS); and; - Provisions for limiting the utilization of UFLS or UVLS circuits for manual load shed to situations where warranted by system conditions. - Transmission/Generation dispatchers notify management of the emergency procedure. - Transmission dispatchers/DPs consider the use (or continued use) of public appeals to conserve electricity usage and consider the use of public announcements of the emergency. - Transmission dispatchers notify governmental agencies, as applicable. - Transmission dispatchers/DPs maintain the requested amount of load relief until the load shed order is cancelled by PJM dispatcher. - Transmission dispatchers report the amount of load curtailed/restored upon implementation to the PJM Power Dispatcher.